Office Hours: By appointment only

 Vincent N. Parrillo was born and raised in Paterson, New Jersey.
 He received his bachelor's degree from Seton Hall University, his master's from Montclair State University, and his doctorate from Rutgers University.
-He teaches the following undergraduate courses: Minority Groups in America, Urban Sociology, Sociology of Socialization, Social Problems, Ethnic and Racial Conflict Resolution.
+He has taught the following undergraduate courses: Minority Groups in America, Urban Sociology, Sociology of Socialization, Social Problems, Ethnic and Racial Conflict Resolution.
 Graduate courses include Racial and Ethnic Experiences and Sociology of Intercultural Communication.

 His books (see book covers below) include: Strangers to These Shores 12th ed.
 (Pearson 2020); Understanding Race and Ethnic Relations 5th ed.
 (Pearson, 2016; Korean translation 2010); Cities and Urban Life 7th ed. with John Macionis (Pearson, 2016; Italian translation, 2014)); Diversity in America 4th ed.
 (Routledge, 2013; Italian translation, 2008); Contemporary Social Problems 6th ed.
 (Allyn & Bacon, 2005; Chinese translation, 2005); Uncertainty and Insecurity in the New Age (Calandra, 2009); William Paterson University (Arcadia, 2005); Millennium Haze: Comparative Inquiries About Society, State and Community (FrancoAngeli, 2000); Ridgewood (Arcadia, 1999); and (ed.)
 Rethinking Today's Minorities (Greenwood Press, 1991).
 He is General Editor of the two-volume interdisciplinary Encyclopedia of Social Problems (Sage, 2008).
 He has also authored two historical novels: Guardians of the Gate (iUniverse, 2011) and Defenders of Freedom (BookLocker 2015).

 His scholarly articles have appeared in such journals as Social Science Journal, Sociological Forum, Journal of Human Rights, Journal of Comparative Family Studies, and Small Group Behavior, and some of them have been published in nine languages (Chinese, Czech, German, Italian, Japanese, Korean, Polish, Romanian, or Vietnamese).
 Twice the recipient of the William Paterson University Faculty Achievement Award for Scholarship and Creative Expression, his ongoing field research has taken him in recent years to Albania, Bosnia-Herzegovina, Canada, Kazakhstan, Poland, and Romania.
 He is a past vice president of the Eastern Sociological Society (ESS) and a past ESS Robin M. Williams, Jr. Distinguished Lecturer.